OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 $ pre-commit run --all-files
 ```
 This command tells pre-commit to run all configured hooks on all files in the repository.
 It will check for issues according to the configuration specified in `.pre-commit-config.yaml` and provide feedback on any problems found.

+The Git hooks are triggered each time the user initiates a git commit command.
+By default, they operate on the files that have been modified, but their behavior can be adjusted to encompass all files if configured accordingly in the .pre-commit-config.yaml file.

 ## Navigating Git Workflows: A Dive into GitHub Flow and GitFlow